Chris Jericho: Various sporadic feuds (2014–2016)

 In January 2015, Jericho said that he signed an exclusive WWE contract, under which he would compete at 16 house shows only.
-He later signed a similar contract once the former expired and competed at house shows throughout the rest of 2015.
-In May 2015, Jericho was one of the hosts of Tough Enoughs sixth season.
+He later signed a similar contract once the former expired and competed at house shows throughout the rest of the year.
+In May, Jericho was one of the hosts of Tough Enoughs sixth season.
 Jericho also hosted two Live!
-With Chris Jericho specials on the WWE Network during 2015.
-Jericho returned to television again The Beast in the East in July, defeating Neville.
-In September, Jericho lost to the Wyatt Family alongside Roman Reigns and Dean Ambrose, and lost a title match against Intercontinental Champion Kevin Owens at Live from Madison Square Garden.
+With Chris Jericho specials on the WWE Network during the year.
+Jericho returned to television again The Beast in the East on July 4, defeating Neville.
+At Night of Champions on September 20, Jericho lost to the Wyatt Family alongside Roman Reigns and Dean Ambrose, and lost a title match against Intercontinental Champion Kevin Owens at Live from Madison Square Garden on October 3.

-Jericho participated in the 2016 Royal Rumble as sixth entrant, eliminated by Dean Ambrose, and lost a match to AJ Styles on Raw the following night.
+At the Royal Rumble on January 24, 2016, Jericho participated in the Royal Rumble match as the sixth entrant, eliminated by Dean Ambrose, and lost a match to AJ Styles on Raw the following night.
 Jericho and Styles fought two more matches, with Jericho winning the second and Styles the third, before the two formed the tag team Y2AJ on February 22.
-The team soon separate, as Jericho attacked Styles on March 7 after the team lost a match.
-Jericho declaraed that he was sick of the fans chanting for Styles instead of him and turned heel.
-Jericho would then lose to Styles in a matchWrestleMania 32, and be pinned by him in a four-way match on Raw the following night.
+The team soon separated, as Jericho attacked Styles on March 7 after the team lost a match.
+Jericho declared that he was sick of the fans chanting for Styles instead of him and turned heel.
+Jericho would then defeat Styles in a match at WrestleMania 32 on April 3, and be pinned by him in a four-way match on Raw the following night.

 The following week on Raw, Dean Ambrose interrupted The Highlight Reel, handing Jericho a note from Shane McMahon replacing the show with The Ambrose Asylum, igniting a feud between the two.
 During this time, Jericho tweaked his gimmick.
 He became arrogant and childish while wearing expensive scarfs and calling everyone who appeased him "stupid idiots".
 At Payback on May 1, Jericho faced Ambrose in a losing effort.
 After attacking one another and Ambrose destroying Jericho's light-up ring jacket, Jericho was challenged by Ambrose to an Asylum match at Extreme Rules on May 22, where Ambrose again defeated Jericho after Jericho was thrown in a pile of thumbtacks.
 On the May 23 episode of Raw, Jericho defeated Apollo Crews to qualify for the Money in the Bank ladder match at the Money in the Bank pay-per-view on June 19, where Jericho was unsuccessful as the match was won by Ambrose.
 On July 19 at the 2016 WWE draft, Jericho was drafted to the Raw brand.
 At Battleground on July 24, Jericho hosted a Highlight Reel segment with the returning Randy Orton, where he took an RKO from Orton after he insulted him.
 The next night on Raw, Jericho competed in a fatal four-way match to determine the number one contender for the newly created WWE Universal Championship at SummerSlam on August 21, but he was unsuccessful, as Roman Reigns won the match.